 I hope that this has given you a better sense of what I have to offer as a tutor.
 I look forward to hearing from you and I hope I can become a part of your education toolbox!
 Whether you are preparing for a test or struggling in a class, I will be there for you to help you achieve your goals!

-University of Texas at Dallas - BS, Neuroscience
+Undergraduate Degree: The University of Texas at Dallas - Bachelor of Science, Neuroscience

-UNT Health Science Center of Fort Worth - MS, Medical Sciences
+Graduate Degree: UNT Health Science Center of Fort Worth - Master of Science, Medical Sciences

 What is your teaching philosophy?